rackerlabs/support-how-to/content/how-to/rackspace-email/troubleshoot-failed-email-connection/index.md

 4. Have you upgraded the mailbox at Rackspace Cloud Office?

-   After a version upgrade, it generates a copy of the mailbox under another a
-    new server version.
+    A version upgrade generates a copy of the mailbox under the new server version.
 For example, if you upgrade a mailbox from Exchange 2010 to 2016, the data migrates from an Exchange 2010 mailbox to a new mailbox on Exchange 2016.
 This means that you must configure your